dylanjcastillo/blog/blog/til/live-components-with-django-and-htmx.md

 ---
 title: "Live Components with Django and htmx"
-meta-description: "Using Django and htmx to render components through server-sent events."
+description-meta: "Using Django and htmx to render components through server-sent events."
-author: "Dylan Castillo"
 date: "01/28/2024"
 date-modified: last-modified
 lightbox: true